Montana-Media-Arts/MART500/README.md

 - **In-Progress Work:** Project proposal write-ups.

+- Topics:
+	- Literature Review - _What is it?_

 Discussion of;

 - Barrett, Estelle, and Barbara Bolt, editors.
 Practice as Research: Approaches to Creative Arts Enquiry.
 I.B.Tauris, 2010.